paralus/paralus/README.md

 - Join our [Slack workspace](https://join.slack.com/t/paralus/shared_invite/zt-1a9x6y729-ySmAq~I3tjclEG7nDoXB0A) to get help and to discuss features.
 - Tweet [@paralus_](https://twitter.com/paralus_/) on Twitter.
 - Create [GitHub Issues](https://github.com/paralus/paralus/issues) to report bugs or request features.

+Participation in Paralus project is governed by the CNCF [Code of Conduct](/paralus/CODE_OF_CONDUCT.md).

 ## Contributing